 Secure a venue, and line up audio/visual assistance.
 Recruit musicians or other talented performers.
-Promote the event, sell tickets, and share brigade stories during the event, explaining how the ticket sales will benefit your upcoming brigade.
+Promote the event, sell tickets, and share brigade stories during the event, explaining how the ticket sales will benefit our partner communities.

 Average Results: 300-800 USD

 Many university campuses offer scholarships for students involved in service abroad.
 Volunteers should reach out to their Student Activities Office (or equivalent), study abroad office, college/department office (e.g. College of Science office), and/or Honors program office (if applicable) to determine if scholarship opportunities are available.Global Brigades staff are happy to provide supplemental documentation to volunteers, as needed, in order to receive scholarships.

 Scholarships may also be offered by local service or social clubs in your community.
 Reach out to your local chapter of organizations such Rotary International to determine if they can offer scholarships or grants in support of your brigade's Donation Goals.

 For more ideas on ways to fundraise for an upcoming brigade, reach out to your brigade leader.

 General Tips for Fundraising

 Share Your Story

 Share pictures and stories from your brigade experience.
 Some volunteers like to host an open house before and/or after their brigade to publicly recognize and thank supporters.
 Offering to share with your supporters a follow-up presentation about what occurred during your volunteer work is a great way to secure repeat funding from alumni associations, educational institutions, or corporate sponsors.